 It’s too bad it was raining so much.
 Even in the rain and gloom, we could tell the colors here were spectacular.
 The most spectacular of our entire ride, in fact.
 The last few miles before Hohenwald, we had some screaming downhills.
 Unfortunately, that caused cold winds to blow over me.

 By the time we walked into our lodging, Fall Hollow, I had a touch of hypothermia.
 I was shaking so hard, I couldn’t talk or even think.
 Thankfully, Kathy, one of the owners, asked if I wanted coffee, to go to my room or hot food.
 She hurried into our room and cranked up the heat, then gave me coffee.
 I felt better shortly, and then really good once I took a hot shower and put on warm clothes.

 We’d arrived around 1 p.m., and spent a lazy afternoon hanging out in the room.
 And eating Miss Hazelbea’s food, which was every bit as good as we’d been told.
-That night we had some of Bill’s famous fried catfish with hush puppies.
+Tonight, we had some of the famous fried catfish with hush puppies that Bill serves here.
 Delicious!
 Really loving our adventure.

 Disclosure: This entry contains affiliate links (among regular links) to products I own and like, or which I think you might like.
 There may be lodging links as well to places I stayed at and enjoyed.
 This means that, at no extra cost to you, I will earn a commission if you click through and make a purchase.